-The purpose of the reports is to determine the best way for the county to maximize the benefits it will receive from these construction projects.
-In particular, we examine the different employment and contracting options facing the county, and the consequences of different choices between these options.
+The purpose of the reports is to determine the best way for the public to maximize the benefits it will receive from this half a billion dollar investment.
+In particular, we examine the different employment and contracting options facing the city and county, and the consequences of different choices between these options.
 The goal is to obtain a good value for the taxpayer's investment, obtain stable and well-paying employment for county residents, sustain healthy communities, ensure fair and equitable treatment of all in providing employment, maximize incomes within the county, and enhance the skills and long-term career prospects for Miami-Dade workers.